Skip to main content

 Frequently Asked Questions

-How long should I boil pasta with a 14 minutes timer?
+How long should a midday dog walk last and is 14 minutes enough?

 What is the ideal focus task length for a 14 minutes timer?